 - Size is the size of the object in number of pixels.
 Its type is unsigned long. - PhysicalSize is the size of the object in physical unit.
 It is equal to the Size multiplicated by the physical pixel size.
 Its type is double. - Centroid is the position of the center of the shape in physical coordinates.
 It is not constrained to be in the object, and thus can be outside if the object is not convex.
 Its type is Point; double, ImageDimension ζ . - Region is the bounding box of the object given in the pixel coordinates.
 The physical coordinate can easily be computed from it.
-Its type is ImageRegion; ImageDimension ζ .

-- RegionElongation is the ratio of the longest physical size of the region on one dimension and its smallest physical size.
+Its type is ImageRegion; ImageDimension ζ . - RegionElongation is the ratio of the longest physical size of the region on one dimension and its smallest physical size.
 This descriptor is not robust, and in particular is sensitive to rotation.
 Its type is double. - SizeRegionRatio is the ratio of the size of the object region (the bounding box) and the real size of the object.
-Its type is double. - SizeOnBorder is the number of pixels in the objects which are on the border of the image.
+Its type is double.

+- SizeOnBorder is the number of pixels in the objects which are on the border of the image.
 This attribute is particularly useful to remove the objects which are touching too much the border.
 Its type is unsigned long. - FeretDiameter is the diameter in physical units of the sphere which include all the object.
-The feret diameter is computed by default only if the dimension of the image is 2, because of its high computation cost for higher dimensions.
+The feret diameter is not computed by default, because of its high computation.
+Its type is double. - BinaryPrincipalMoments contains the principal moments.
+Its type is itk::Vector<double, ImageDimension>. - BinaryPrincipalAxes contains the principal axes of the object.
+Its type is itk::Matrix<double, ImageDimension, ImageDimension>. - BinaryElongation is the elongation of the shape, computed as the ratio of the largest principal moment by the smallest principal moment.
+Its value is greater or equal to 1.
 Its type is double.